doessrushticode/builderr-community-assistant/README.md

 ### 3. Create a `.env` file

-Create a file named `.env` in the project root:
+Create a file named `.env` in the project root and add your Gemini API key:

 ```env
 GEMINI_API_KEY=your_gemini_api_key_here
 ```

 Do not commit this file.
-It is already excluded through `.gitignore`.
+It is excluded through `.gitignore`.

 ### 4. Run the application